 When should you contact a health care provider after taking the abortion pill?

-Your abortion provider should give you information about when and how to contact them after an abortion, but if they don’t, ask them for emergency contact information and for what things to watch out for.
+Your abortion provider should give you information about when and how to contact them after an abortion, but if they don’t, ask them for emergency contact information and for a list of things to watch out for.

-You should always reach out to your provider if something doesn’t feel right to you after an abortion or if you have questions or concerns.
-And you should definitely contact your abortion provider (or your regular health care provider) after taking the abortion pill if you experience:
+Always reach out to your provider if something doesn’t feel right to you after an abortion or if you have questions or concerns.

-Excessive bleeding (defined as soaking two pads per hour for two hours; keep in mind that bleeding may be heavy and you may pass blood clots though)
+Excessive bleeding (This means soaking two pads per hour for two hours.
+Keep in mind though that it is normal for bleeding to be heavy and for you to pass blood clots.)

 Fever higher than 100.4 F

-Pain that is getting worse or that doesn’t go away with over-the-counter pain medication
+Pain that is getting worse or that isn’t going away with over-the-counter painkillers